Nihal-m24/Monopoly-Calculator/README.md

 # Monopoly-Calculator

-Purpose:

-The purpose of this app is to allow users to play the electronic banking monopoly game when their physical unit fails to work or when they want to start a new game without restarting the first one.

 Functionality:

 Users can start multiple new games without compromising the history of the previous games.
 The app allows basic calculator functionalities (adding and subtracting from the balance) as well as keeping track of each user’s transactions and the purpose of the transactions.